ArchHem/Julia_exercise_projects/README.md

 This is a remarkable result, as by solving the resulting PDE under the correct boundary conditions, the Black-Scholes model predicts that for a riskless portfolio there exists a _singular_ 'fair' price of a European style option assuming we have perfect information on the involved parameters.

 We should note that the above derivation, strictly speaking, is incorrect.
-It must be noted that generally speaking, a portfolio $P = \Delta S + V$ is _not_ self financing, but one arrives to the same results (PDE) using the more general portfolio $P = \Delta S + \Gamma V$.
+It must be noted that generally speaking, a portfolio $P = \Delta S + V$ is _not_ self financing, but one arrives to the same results (PDE) using the more general portfolio $P = \Delta S + \Gamma V$ whic can be made generally self-financing.

 ### Simplest Black-Scholes Monte Carlo Simulation